Xav38/Official-Raspberry-pi-Compute-module-I-O-Board/Readme.md

 I used the official Raspberry Pi documentation and files from that link : https://github.com/raspberrypi/documentation/blob/master/hardware/computemodule/designfiles.md

 I opened the brd file on Orcad Viewer and generate the PDF.
-I did that in the perspective of making the fritzing part of this CMIO Board.
+I also created the SVG file in Inkscape to make the fritzing part.